jackyzha0/quartz/content/notes/hosting.md

 ---
-title: "Deploying to GitHub Pages"
+title: "Deploying Quartz to the Web"
 ---

 ## GitHub Pages
 Quartz is designed to be effortless to deploy.
 If you forked and cloned Quartz directly from the repository, everything should already be good to go!
 You can head to `<YOUR-GITHUB-USERNAME.github.io/quartz` to see it live.